byfbyf/SectionPracticeAD4/README.md

-My favoirte animal is Husky.
+My favoirte animal is Husky or cat